radian-software/TerrariaClone/README.md

     }
     ```

-Now, when importing this project into version control, I did fix a few
+Now, when importing this project into version control (you thought I
+was using version control when I wrote this??), I did fix a few of the
-of the most blatantly horrible style violations -- for instance, I
+most blatantly horrible style violations -- for instance, I normalized
+the whitespace, although other improvements (for example, removing the
-replaced tabs with spaces and removed the over 500 cases of
+over 500 cases of unnecessary boxing) have been reverted by popular
-unnecessary boxing.
-I also tried to get the main game actually
+demand in the name of historical integrity.
+I also tried to get the
-working, which meant fixing a few resource path issues.
-Unfortunately,
+main game actually working, which meant fixing a few resource path
-it's only working in the academic sense, since it's so slow that you
+issues.
+Unfortunately, it's only working in the academic sense, since
-only get about 0.03 FPS and it crashes when you click the mouse
+it's so slow that you only get about 0.03 FPS and it crashes when you
-button.
+click the mouse button.
 But, somewhere in there is a working game.
+You
-You know, sort of.
+know, sort of.

 [terraria]: https://terraria.org/